52-yr-old COVID-19 patient dies in Pune; Maha toll reaches 9

 "His samples turned out positive for coronavirus on March 22.
-He died on Monday at a hospital in Pune," the official said.
-The man was on ventilator support at the Deenanath Mangeshkar Hospital.
-He died of multiple organ failure on Monday, Pune Mayor Murlidhar Mohol said.
+He died on Monday at a hospital in Pune," he said.
+The man was on ventilator support.
+He died of multiple organ failure on Monday, Mohol said.

+The man was on ventilator support due to acute respiratory distress syndrome, another Pune civic official said.
+This is the first coronavirus death from Pune.

+Of the nine deaths in the state so far, six have been reported in Mumbai and one each in Navi Mumbai, Buldhana and Pune.
+The number of COVID-19 cases in the state climbed to 215 on Monday as 12 more people tested positive for coronavirus, a health official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)